xformerfhs/transposer/README.md

 This file has been created by encrypting a German text encoded in UTF-8 with three passwords.
 The passwords were not random and none of them is longer than 29 characters.

-If anyone is able to decrypt this file, tell me its correct clear text, I would be very much interested in how this has been done.
+If anyone is able to decrypt this file and tell me its correct clear text, I would be very much interested in how this has been done.
 Guessing the clear text does not count.
 There has to be an algorithm that does only use the file and the information given about the passwords.